 Treatment of Floating Shoulder

-Treatment of the floating shoulder may be affected by presence of concomitant injuries.
+Treatment of the floating shoulder may be affected by the presence of concomitant injuries.

 Treatment options include nonoperative care, open reduction and internal fixation of the clavicle alone, and open reduction and internal fixation of both fractures.